anikha0507-hub/SGD-Classifier/README.md

 1.Load the dataset and separate features X and label y 2.Divide the dataset into training and testing sets 3.Fit a multinomial logistic regression model on the training data.
-4.Predict on the test set and calculate accuracy (optionally, display the confusion matrix).
+4.Predict on the test set and calculate accuracy.
 ```
 ## Program:
 ```